2021 Osaka building fire: Victims

-Twenty-four people were confirmed dead at the scene of the fire, while four more were injured, including the suspect.
+Twenty-four people were confirmed dead at the scene of the fire, while three more died in the hospital after the event, including the suspect and the 27th victim who suffered smoke inhalation, but survived.
 Fourteen of the deceased were men and ten were women.
 The ages of the victims ranged from twenty to sixty.
 All of the victims were either patients or staff at the clinic.

-The four injured include the suspect, who was hospitalised in critical condition with severe burns, two women who were unconscious and in critical condition, and a third woman who sustained minor injuries.
+The four injured include the suspect, who was hospitalised in critical condition with severe burns, two women who were unconscious and in critical condition, and a third woman who sustained minor injuries but survived.
 On 21 December, a woman in her 20s who was in critical condition with cardiac arrest died at 2:50 a.m., bringing the number killed to 25.
 The next day, another injured woman died, bringing the death toll to 26.

 A doctor who treated some of the casualties told reporters that many of the victims, as suggested by their limited external injuries, died from carbon monoxide poisoning.
 Osaka police also said the cause of death was carbon monoxide poisoning.

 Investigation

 Police stated that they suspect that the fire was arson, and are said to be investigating further.
 Traces of a highly flammable liquid, most likely to be gasoline (petrol), were found at the site.
 Traces on the clinic's ceiling and the speed of the fire support the suspicion of arson.

 On 18 December, police searched the suspect's house in Nishiyodogawa-ku, Osaka.
 The suspect had moved into the house a few months prior to the fire.
 Half an hour prior to the building fire, there was a small fire at the suspect's house.
-The suspect was 61 years old and a former patient of the clinic; he was later identified as a retired metal worker who had been a patient of the clinic for two to three years.
+The suspect, Morio Tanimoto (谷本盛雄), is a 61-year-old Osaka resident, who was born in the Konohana Ward of Osaka in 1960, and a former patient of the clinic; he was later identified as a retired metal worker who had been a patient of the clinic for two to three years.
+According to evidence from NHK, Tanimoto had lived a stable life in the Nishiyodogawa Ward of Osaka, but divorced in 2008.
+Tanimoto once hoped to reconcile with his ex-wife, but was still rejected.

 Police stated the attack may have been a copycat of the 2019 Kyoto Animation arson attack, as police found an old newspaper piece on the Kyoto attack in the suspect's home.
 In November, the suspect purchased 10 litres of petrol in what appears to be an act of preparation.
 Following the Kyoto attack, purchasing petrol in containers requires an ID and an explanation to the seller.
 The suspect produced his ID and said that the purchased petrol was for his motorcycle.